I have been awarded an ERC Advanced Grant in 2017 to conduct research on firms and their networks.

 The goal is to build a game-theoretical model of many-to-one matching and to develop a corresponding estimation strategy.

-Skills "bundling" and the uberization of our economies (joint with Philippe Choné):
+Skills "bundling" and the uberization of our economies (joint with Philippe Choné): The first working paper is

 We try to understand many-one-matching through the prism of the supply of and demand for workers' skills.
 Skills are multidimensional and can only be sold as a "bundle".
 In the corresponding labor market equilibrium, workers with similar comparative advantage in the k potential skills match to firms with compatible technological preferences in these skills.
 In today’s world, some of the previously bundled skills are faced with the opening of a market for that exact skill, something we label as “unbundling”.
 This can be due to technological shocks transforming a market (such as the advent of Uber), legislative changes or the opening to international trade.
 We characterize how the equilibrium changes, which firms and which types of workers benefit from unbundling and, by contrast, which firms and workers are negatively affected.
 Ultimately, we want to confront this theory with Swedish data on cognitive and non-cognitive skills.